Alfonsoanava/Alfonsoanava/README.md

 - 👋 Hi, I’m @Alfonsoanava
-- 👀 I’m interested in web3
+- 👀 I’m interested in smart contracts using IDE Remix
-- 🌱 I’m currently learning ...
-Reading books from the z library  for free crypto books
+- 🌱 I’m currently looking for a GitHub specialist that knows a lot about repositories
-- 💞️ I’m looking to collaborate on ...Minting tokens
+- 💞️ I’m looking to collaborate by using col situationpilot writing smart contracts
-- 📫 How to reach me ... alfonsoanava@icloud.com
+- 📫 How to reach me ... alfonsoanava@icloud.com let's set up a zoom call

 <!---
 Alfonsoanava/Alfonsoanava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.